 Interpreting two-dimensional images and symbols can be incredibly fatiguing for children with CVI.
 A page of text is a heavy visual load to process.
 If your child gets easily tired, has trouble staying focused, loses their place on a page, or misreads words while reading, check out this article from CVI Scotland.

 The article offers a case example of Sean, a high school student struggling to read the assigned novel in class.
-He is only able to visually attend to a word or two at a time, and sometimes words are cut off.
-He reads with his finger to help track along a line of text, but he also loses his place easily and it’s near impossible to find his place again.
+He can only visually attend to a word or two at a time, and sometimes words are cut off.
+He reads with his finger to help track along a line of text, but he also loses his place easily, and it’s near impossible to find his place again.
 There are pictures of simulations of what a page of text might look like to Sean.
 At the end of the article is a link to CVI Scotland’s free reading tool called Look, which displays text one word at a time with options to customize the display, size, and speed.
 With any literacy tool, it’s important to match approaches and strategies to assessment results.

-Take me to this article: Sean Reading at Home
+Take me to this article: Sean Reading at Home.

 The first step is to understand the learning goal of the worksheet.
 What are the concepts and skills the student needs to know?
 How will the student show what they know?
 Based on assessment and data, how can this worksheet be transformed into an accessible task that meets the student’s visual, tactile, and auditory needs?
 Are real objects or photographs needed?
 How does the task incorporate color, light, or the student’s other compensatory skills?
 “Trust the Process: A Case Study in Literacy and CVI” is one example of how a TVI and Assistive Technology specialist collaborate to adapt worksheets and other literacy materials for a kindergarten student with CVI.

-When our eyes are in a fixed position straight ahead, the area that we see is called a “visual field.”
+When our eyes are in a fixed position straight ahead, the area we see is called a “visual field.”
 Visual field loss happens when a portion of the visual field is absent.
 Children with CVI can have a range of visual field deficits, depending on where the damage or interruption happens in the brain.
 Some kids with CVI have homonymous hemianopia or the loss of half of the visual field on the same side in each eye.

 The Brain Recovery Project developed a resource about vision after hemispherectomy that includes: explanations for how homonymous hemianopia makes reading print difficult, a detailed list of accommodations, modifications, and helpful strategies, what compensatory strategies look like, necessary evaluations, and other helpful resources.
 Even if the cause of your child’s CVI and visual field loss is not a hemispherectomy, this resource can still offer inspiration and creative ideas!